Walter0697/Dinder/README.md

 - Hard to use touch screen in that situation
 - that way you can use volume key to scroll up and down

+##### Google Calendar:
+- A reminder will be saved into google calendar when saving recipes
+- Can be disabled in setting screen

 ### library include:
 ##### Picasso : 'com.squareup.picasso.picasso:2.5.2'
 - Use for processing the image from internet